maryam-ebrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 task 10: sets the mode of the file hello to '-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello'

+task 11: sets the mode of the file hello the same as olleh’s mode

-task 11: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users
+task 12: adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users